 More Control over the Project

 The T&M model does not charge a flat rate.
 A customer pays a higher rate for senior software developers and a lower for junior ones.
-Moreover, you can control how much time a team spends on a specific task.
+Moreover, you can control the amount of time a team spends on a specific task.

 Cons of the T&M Contract Model

-There are increased chances that the project will cost more than expected since changes are inevitable when building a software product.
+There are increased chances that the time and materials project will cost more than expected since changes are inevitable when building a software product.

-T&M contracts allow clients to start a project without a fixed scope.
+T&M contracts allow clients to start a project without a clearly defined scope.
 However, this also means that requirements will be added during development.
 Thus, the actual release date can extend beyond the expected deadline.

 Requires Deeper Involvement